cotica/capstone/README.md

 If they accept, then we rank our recommendations as good, if they do not, then we rank recommendations as poor.

+We are shooting for more than 50% accuracy.
+50% accuracy is basically a shot in the dark (coin flip), less than that means that we should leave this job for Amazon and probably get out of the recommendation business.

 - - -
 ## Methodology